Bakewell: Demography

 In the 2011 census, Bakewell was 99.1 per cent White, 0.2 per cent Asian and 0.5 per cent mixed/multiple.

 Education

-In 1888 William Storrs Fox, a Cambridge graduate and naturalist, founded St Anselm's School, Bakewell.
-The school is now coeducational, with some 250 day and boarding pupils aged 3–16.
-Lady Manners School is a coeducational secondary with about 1,450 pupils.
+In 1888, William Storrs Fox, a Cambridge graduate and naturalist, founded St Anselm's School, Bakewell.
+The school is now co-educational, with some 250 day and boarding pupils aged 3–16.
+Lady Manners School is a co-educational secondary with about 1,450 pupils.
 It is also home to the Brew School, the UK's biggest dedicated brewing and distilling school, established in 2014 at the historic Rutland Mill.

 The town's primary schools include All Saints Church of England School and Bakewell Methodist Junior School.
 There are other primaries in neighbouring villages.